RiverDave/ADVision-API/README.md

 ## Usage

 The root endpoint `/` redirects to a swagger documentation page where you can test the API.
-Try it directly from [here]()

 ## Installation